 Add to dishes containing apples for that extra kick.
 Try this Calvados cream recipe for apple tarts or make a Calvados ice cream, following this no-churn liqueur ice cream recipe.

-While Calvados is from Normandy, the Bretons have their own version of apple Brandy, known as Lambig or Fine de Bretagne.
+While Calvados is from Normandy, the Bretons have their own version of apple Brandy.
+In Brittany, you'll find it as Lambig or Fine de Bretagne; I used it in this French apple cake.

 How to Best Choose and Store Apples